arash-arora/RSA/README.md

 # RSA
 It's a type of symmetric cryptography in which 2 keys are used to encrypt and decrypt the message. <br />
 Suppose, <br />
-> A sends a message "HI" to B
+> A sends a message "HI" to B,
-The message will encrypted by the public key of the B and it'll be decrypted only by the private key of B which is only known to B.
+The message will be encrypted by the public key of the B and it'll be decrypted only by the private key of B which is only known to B.

 # OVERVIEW OF RSA